opravdin/yandex-browser-password-export/readme.md

 # Yandex password export script
 ### ATTENTION!
 If you have issues with missclicks or smth like this, try modded version (yandexexport_asorelmods.ahk).
 It has adjusted delays for slower systems so it should probably fix some issues.
 Thanks to [asorel1942](https://github.com/asorel1942) for this contribution
+### ATTENTION №2!
+It is possible that this script still would not work properly on your PC!
+The reason is difference in systems (because the script works well on my system).
+I can't do anything here, but you can!
+Because AHK syntax is really simple, you could trace script execution line by line (repeat actions by yourself).
+Most often you need to change the number of times script press the Tab key.

 ## Why?
 Because yandex browser dev team had cut password export feature from chromium and had change password storing method.
 So you don't have any chance to backup/transfer your passwords in normal way.